GenAI4DPS/advances-challenges/README.md

-# Advances and Challenges of Applying AI/GenAI in Design and Process Science (GenAI4DPS) 2024
+# Advances and Challenges of Applying AI/GenAI in Design and Process Science (GenAI4DPS) at SDPS 2024

 The 2024 International Conference of the [Society for Design and Process Science (SDPS)](https://www.sdpsnet.org/sdps/) on Advances and Challenges of Applying AI/GenAI in Design and Process Science [GenAI4DPS 2024](https://genai4dps.github.io/advances-challenges) is going to be held on October 6-9, 2024, Bologna, Italy.